|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 In therapy, however, conditions are just right as you know to induce a child like Joey or sometimes even an adult into thinking that they were the survivor of sexual abuse.
 The authority of the therapist may also contribute to false memory creation in therapy.
 When a therapist suggests the possibility of abuse, clients tend to assume that there must be a reason for this suggestion.
 These suggestions can also be accompanied by scientific information and therefore interpreted as indisputable facts.

-On this track, we examined the four key factors involved in false memory generation which could result in create false situation where the client may feel the abuse had occurred and was their fault.
+In this section, we examined the four key factors involved in false memory generation which could result in create false situation where the client may feel the abuse had occurred and was their fault.
 These key factors in false memory generation are social demands; consideration of the source; and integration of the false event with the adolescent’s own self-knowledge; and repetition.

 Others who bought this Child Abuse Course